dashcraft/service-now-bearer/README.md

 ## Installation

-Install the node package with `npm install SNBearer` Include SNBearer in your route:
+Install the node package with `npm install service-now-bearer` Include service-now-bearer in your route:
 ```
 import { SNBearer } from 'service-now-bearer';
 or